What Is the Mediterranean Diet: The SilverSneakers Guide

 Check Your SilverSneakers Eligibility Instantly

-SilverSneakers members can go to thousands of gyms and fitness locations across the nation, plus take SilverSneakers LIVE online classes that are designed for seniors of all levels.
-If you have a Medicare plan, it may include SilverSneakers—at no additional cost.
+SilverSneakers members can go to thousands of nationwide gyms and fitness locations, plus take SilverSneakers LIVE online classes that are designed for all fitness levels and abilities.
+If you have a Medicare Advantage plan, it may include SilverSneakers—at no additional cost.
 Check your eligibility instantly here.

 Not eligible for SilverSneakers?
 You can still get 200+ free SilverSneakers On-Demand videos and stay in touch with us by creating your online account.